Saichandana-123/FinGenie/README.md

 # FinGenie
 Your Personal AI Finance Advisor

-FinGenie is an AI-powered chatbot designed to help users manage their finances by providing personalized financial advice, expense tracking, and market insights using AWS generative AI services.
+FinGenie is an AI-powered chatbot designed to help users manage their finances by providing personalized financial advice, expense tracking, and market insights using generative AI services.

 ---